 American Studies in Scandinavia, the journal of the Nordic Association for American Studies since 1968, is published twice each year, and carries scholarly articles and reviews on a wide range of American Studies topics and disciplines, including history, literature, politics, geography, media, language, diplomacy, race, gender, ethnicity, economics, law, culture and society.
 Sponsored by the National Councils for Research in Science and the Humanities in Denmark, Finland, Norway and Sweden, the journal is published by University Press of Southern Denmark with the financial support of the Nordic Publications Committee for Humanist Periodicals.
-The journal is currently edited by Ari Helo at the University of Oulu, Finland.
-You may contact Editor Janne Lahti at email@example.com.
+The journal is currently edited by Anders Bo Rasmussen at the University of Southern Denmark.
+You can contact the Editor Anders Bo Rasmussen at email@example.com.

 FOR SUBSCRIPITIONS, contact your national organization or visit the website of the University Press of Southern Denmark

 ONLINE: volumes 1-44 (1968-2012) can be read online at the following address: http://rauli.cbs.dk/index.php/assc/issue/archive

 American Studies in Scandinavia publishes articles by scholars from all over the world on American literature, popular culture, film, history, politics, foreign policy, sociology, geography, the methods of American studies, and related subjects.

 Your article manuscript may follow either American English or British English standards regarding spelling and punctuation, but using double quotation marks.
 The recommended length of article proposals is 6,000-8,000 words (including notes), but not exceeding 9,000 words.
 Sending a proposal indicates that it has not yet been published elsewhere and that is not currently under consideration by another journal.